 There is no risk of pregnancy associated with oral sex.
 This is because when semen enters the mouth and is swallowed (which is not a necessary step), it enters the digestive system.
 The digestive system is completely separate from the reproductive system, which is the part of the body responsible for pregnancy.
 For some tips on safer oral sex, click here.

 Yes, this is technically possible, and has to do with the life cycle of the sperm and egg cells.
-In a woman's body, the egg cell can live for about 24 hours after it has been released from the ovary (this is called ovulation).
+In a someone's body, the egg cell can live for about 24 hours after it has been released from the ovary (this is called ovulation).
 On the other hand, sperm can live from five to seven days inside of a vagina, particularly in the presence of fertile cervical fluid (this looks like egg-white).

-Sometimes, fertile cervical fluid can be present towards the end of her period.
-Since sperm can live up to seven days in this fluid, it is possible for a woman to get pregnant if she ovulates within that time frame.
-For example, if she has unprotected sex on Sunday and she still has her period with some fertile cervical mucous present, sperm can live in her body until the following Saturday.
-If she ovulates during that week, there could be sperm available to fertilize the egg, which could result in pregnancy.
+Sometimes, fertile cervical fluid can be present towards the end of someone's period.
+Since sperm can live up to seven days in this fluid, it is possible for pregnancy to occur if they ovulate within that time frame.
+For example, if someone has unprotected sex on Sunday and still has their period with some fertile cervical mucous present, sperm can live in their body until the following Saturday.
+If they ovulate during that week, there could be sperm available to fertilize the egg, which could result in pregnancy.

 From sitting in a hot tub?

 Sometimes people are worried that they could possibly get pregnant from sitting in a hot tub that someone may have ejaculated in.
-The good news is that sperm die once they hit the hot tub water, before they could reach a female's genitals.
+The good news is that sperm die once they hit the hot tub water, before they could reach someone's vulva and vagina.